Andrea Dworkin: Woman Hating

 The last section explores androgyny in myths and religions across the globe to "discern another ontology, one which discards the fiction that there are two polar distinct sexes."
 She was not alone in this endeavor.
 Dworkin's exploration exists in a Western literary lineage that includes Orlando: A Biography, by Virginia Woolf, and Woman on the Edge of Time, by Marge Piercy.
 In the final chapter, she examines sexual similarities, hermaphroditism, parthenogenesis, pansexuality, homosexuality, transsexuality, transvestism, bestiality, incest, the family, and children.
 About this chapter she reflects on her own theorizing as problematic, existing outside of girls' and women's lived experience: "I think there are a lot of things really wrong with the last chapter of Woman Hating", said Dworkin in an interview with Cindy Jenefsky for her book, Without Apology: Andrea Dworkin's Art and Politics.
 She identifies factors which influenced the chapter: 'years of reading Freud and trying to figure out abstractly what all this was about'...
 [A]t the time Woman Hating was written, [there were] roots in the counterculture and the sexual liberation movement."

 Dworkin's work from the early 1980s onward contained frequent condemnations of incest and pedophilia as one of the chief forms of violence against women, arguing once that "incest is a crime committed against someone, a crime from which many victims never recover."
-In the early 1980s, she had a public row with her formerly admired friend Allen Ginsberg, with whom she shared godparent status of a mutual friend's child.
+In the early 1980s, she had a public feud with her formerly admired friend Allen Ginsberg, with whom she shared godparent status of a mutual friend's child.
 The intense disagreement was over his support for child pornography and pedophilia, in which Ginsberg said, "The right wants to put me in jail."
 Dworkin responded, "Yes, they're very sentimental; I'd kill you."